mike-north/typescript-courses/packages/website/content/blog/fundamentals-v4/09-functions/index.md

 date: "2023-10-23T09:00:00.000Z"
 description: |
   So far, we have dealt with function argument and return types.
-There are a few more in-depth features we need to cover, including multiple function heads and callable types.
+There are a few more in-depth concepts we need to cover, including multiple function heads and callable types.
 course: fundamentals-v4
 order: 9
 ---

-We have dealt with function argument and return types, but there are a few more in-depth features we need to cover.
+We have dealt with function argument and return types, but there are a few more in-depth concepts we need to cover.

 ## Callable types